asurati/wip.src/content/post/2023-08-26-cc-glr-parsing.md

 The machine is in the state #3940, with `Expression` as the current token.

-The choice of items in the item-set-#3940 is the set of shift-items
+The choice of items in the item-set-#3940 is the set of these shift-items

 ```
 [JumpStatement -> return .
 Expression ;] jump=3942